meadsteve/meadsteve.github.io/_posts/2023-09-01-typed-python-prefer-sequence-over-list.markdown

     return sum(items)
 ```

-will result in an error from mypy (or your IDE or any other type checker.)
+then I will get an error from mypy (or your IDE or any other type checker.)

 ```
 error: "Sequence[float]" has no attribute "append"  [attr-defined]